-It is also worthwhile to observe that the addition of triangle inequalities allows for a considerable improvement of the percentage gap at the root node.
-In fact, as could be expected from the improvement of the root lower bound, the cutting-plane procedure with triangle inequalities produces a dramatic improvement for solving BoxQP to global optimality.
+It is also worthwhile to highlight that adding triangle inequalities leads to considerable improvement in the percentage gap at the root node.
+As could be expected from the improvement of the root lower bound, the cutting-plane procedure with triangle inequalities produces a dramatic improvement in solving BoxQP instances to global optimality.